husskhosravi/athena-glue-s3-pipeline/README.md

 ## 📦 Superstore Sales – End-to-End Data Pipeline on AWS

 This project demonstrates my ability to build a **fully serverless data engineering pipeline** on AWS, covering everything from data ingestion to visual analytics using native AWS services.
+It uses the Superstore Dataset sourced from Kaggle, containing retail transactional data across multiple categories such as customer orders, product segments, sales, profits, shipping methods and regions.

 ---